Documented Disadvantages of Tai Chi – A Teacher and Practitioner of 21 Years Weighs In

 Like every sport or activity, tai chi certainly has its advantages and disadvantages.
 Let’s skip past the obvious here and talk about what you need to be successful and know if tai chi is right for you.
 Full disclosure: I am totally opinionated!
 But I do want you to find the right activity that brings health and enjoyment to your life.
 If you are like me, you work and have friends and family.
 How you spend your free time is really important, right?

 Tai chi is like combining a sport and a dance class.
-You get a workout from every class, but you also learning choreography to memorize the movements of the form.
+You get a workout from every class, but you are also learning choreography to memorize the movements of the form.
 The goal is that one day you will have a set of movements that you can do on your own or teach others.
 This is very different than a fitness class where you attend, and leave, and then attend again.

 Why is this worth your time?
 We learn so little as adults.
 Adding a mental component to a physical activity increases your ability to focus in all areas of life.
 But I get it.
 If you just started a new job or are in the middle of college, memorizing a form won’t be top of your list.
 Know that many class members just come for the social aspect and may not progress as fast as others which is fine.